Totoual/oef-sdk-python/docs/source/user/tutorial.rst

 Search for services
 ```````````````````

-Once we have a query, we can ask the OEF to returns all service agents that satisfy those constraints.
+Once we have a query,
+we can ask the OEF to return
+all service agents that satisfy the given constraints.

 .. code-block:: python